glottospace/glottospace/README.md

 #> Warning in min(x): no non-missing arguments to min; returning Inf
 #> Warning in max(x): no non-missing arguments to max; returning -Inf

-# As we'vee seen above, in case you have glottodata without a structure table, you can add it:
+# As we've seen above, in case you have glottodata without a structure table, you can add it:
 glottodata <- glottoget(meta = FALSE)
 structure <- create_structuretable()
 glottodata <- glottodata_addtable(glottodata, structure, name = "structure")